workofart/ml-trading-playground/playground/dqn/notes.md

 capped_grads = [(tf.clip_by_value(grad, -1., 1.), var) for grad, var in grads]
 self.train_opt = optimizer.apply_gradients(capped_grads)
 ```

+#### Clipping Q-Values
+The problem with the current approach is that the Q-values are initially sparsed out across the 3 actions, and during training, the q-values all increase which results in nothing learned.
+This is because the best action will always be the action with the highest initialized q-value.
+After clipping q-values between -1 and 1, the q-values tend to converge around 0 and 1

 #### Dying ReLU Neuron
 Reference: https://datascience.stackexchange.com/questions/5706/what-is-the-dying-relu-problem-in-neural-networks